ENGLISH 315: Digital Writing

 Filming, and Editing Documentaries (Buy at Matador Bookstore).

 Inge, M. Thomas.
 “Collaboration and Concepts of Authorship.”
-(PDF in Moodle)
+(PDF in Canvas)

 Kennedy, Krista.
 “Textual Machinery: Authorial Agency and Bot-Written Texts in Wikipedia.”
-(PDF in Moodle)
+(PDF in Canvas)

 Kim, Inhwa, and Jasna Kuljis.
 “Manifestation of Culture in Website Design.”
-(PDF in Moodle)
+(PDF in Canvas)

 McKee, Heidi.
 “Sound Matters: Notes Towards the Analysis and Design of Sound in